jamjewkes/jamjewkes.github.io/content/blog/aubergine_bake.md

 **making the couscous:**

-1) boil a kettle
+1) boil a kettle.
-2) put your stock cube in a large bowl
+2) put your stock cube in a large bowl.
-3) pour the boiling water over the stock cube, allowing it to dissolve
+3) pour the boiling water over the stock cube, allowing it to dissolve.
 4) pour in your couscous. the water should fully cover the couscous.
 5) put in a handful of sultanas, and stir to make sure they're roughly distributed.